chentianran/chentianran.github.io/teaching/calc2/index.markdown

 Each project contains several questions or versions, and depending on the difficulty levels they carry different type of points:

-* Regular points: You can earn up to 100 regular points.
 * "++" points: You can earn "++" points by exploring deeper questions.
   You can earn up to 60 "++" points.
 * "\*\*" points: Certain questions that are beyond Calc-2 level may carry